 Complete Streets policy implementation

-A Complete Streets policy is a commitment that all future transportation projects will take into account the needs of everyone using the road.
+A Complete Streets policy is a commitment that all future transportation projects will prioritize the safety of the most vulnerable people who use the street.
 Implementation of that policy is where the work truly begins.
 The day-to-day decisions a transportation agency and community leaders make in funding, planning, design, maintenance, and operations should be aligned to the goals of that adopted policy document.
-In general, it takes five things for this process to be successful:
+Some important next steps to ensure the success of Complete Streets include:

 1. A plan for implementation